oychao/boilerplate-creator/README.md

 ### react
 - [x] basic react boilerplate
-- [x] boilerplate in es6, with redux and other relative libraries
+- [x] boilerplate in ecmascript, with redux and other relative libraries
-- [ ] support custom asynchronous redux action managing libraries (e.g. redux-thunk, redux-saga, redux-promise, etc.)
-- [ ] boilerplate with third party ui libraries
 - [ ] boilerplate in typescript

 ### express